 Sabot at Stony Point was created in 2007 through the merger of Sabot School, an innovative early childhood program, and Stony Point School’s pre-kindergarten through 8th grade offerings.
 Both schools were founded by parents working with educators to bring change to Richmond’s education landscape.

-Today all Sabot students experience an engaging education, appropriate to their age, with these common traits and values:
+Today all Sabot students experience an engaging education, appropriate to their age, with these common traits and values, the Five Rs:

 The web of connections among children, teachers, and parents – a knowledge network – in which each person’s questions and understanding informs the others’.

 The process of learning how to learn; the tools for investigating questions that students will face throughout their lives.

 The process of making one’s thinking visible through many formats such as digital media, the visual arts, and the expressive arts including writing.